 Gather: Apply advanced searching tips to find a variety sources with varying degrees of insight and detailed perspective– reference sources, text, digital and primary sources.
 Record notes in a systematic way in order to avoid plagiarism and so that you can develop your bibliography and citations.
 NoodleTools is notetaking software that can help you gather notes linked to their sources, and the librarian is your point of contact for support with Noodletools.
 Your teachers might supply you a different means of taking notes (such as a slide show, graphic organizer or Google doc) to record specific page numbers and sources to develop your citations.
 Evaluate your sources for quality, relevance and bias as you research.
 Reject sources that are not credible.

 Create: Using and outline that organizes the order of the questions you sought to answer, a strong note-taking system then gives you the power to sift and sort information from a variety of sources.
 A strong note-taking system efficiently supports you to put your claim, explanation, examples and evidence into order as you compile a “report” and provide the reader answers to your research questions in your own order and voice.
+Your report is the answer to your research questions.
 It enables accurate and complete citations to avoid plagiarism.
-Your report is the answer to your research questions.
+Using in-text or parenthetical references, students cite the sources of facts and quotes as each paragraph develops in order to credit sources fairly and to demonstrate the strong and well selected resources that formed the basis of the conclusions drawn.
+Projects based on research include a properly formatted bibliography (which can be exported from NoodleTools this way to your Google Docs –or Microsoft Word for superior formatting– in MLA or APA style.)

 **A note on Wikipedia**